Grieving parents' plea after 4-year-old son dies unexpectedly of tonsillitis complications

 The following day his mother took him to Kenepuru Hospital, where he was diagnosed with wry neck and a viral infection, and prescribed rest and pain relief.

-The doctor looked down Sebby's throat, describing it as "nice and pink", but Abegail Chua - a registered nurse - was concerned his neck was swollen and a second look.
+The doctor looked down Sebby’s throat, describing it as “nice and pink”, but Abegail Chua - a registered nurse - was concerned his neck was swollen and asked for a second look.

 "The doctor said, 'Oh it's okay, it looks fine'.